rpm-software-management/rpm-web/user_doc/multiple_versions.md

 ## Notes

-1. This page is not complete, if you know of something you think should be added here, please contact seth vidal or any rpm.org developer to help you.
+1. This page is not complete, if you know of something you think should be added here, please contact any rpm.org developer to help you.